FelixKrueger/Bismark/Docs/FAQ.md

 **Look for lowest methylation genome-wide in non-CG context**

 If you don't have any spike-in controls (see below), one could simply look at the lowest methylation levels you see anywhere in your experiment.
-In mammalian systems, where the rate of methylation in non-CG context is often very low \*, it may be enough to just look at the methylation levels in non-CG context.
+In mammalian systems, where the rate of methylation in non-CG context is often very low (\*), it may be enough to just look at the methylation levels in non-CG context.
 As an example, if you see a general methylation of 0.3% in non-CG context over many millions of methylation calls, then the bisulfite conversion must have been at least 99.7% efficient.

-**\*** So a value of 0.3% does not necessarily mean that this is the exact number of methylated cytosines that did not get converted (it may have been 99.95% efficient for all we know...), but it can't have been any worse.
+**\*)** A value of 0.3% methylation in non-CG context does not necessarily mean that this is the exact number of methylated cytosines that did not get converted, see above (it may have been 99.95% efficient for all we know...), but it certainly can't have been any worse....

 Other organisms, such as plants, may display elevated and different levels of methylation in non-CG context, so judging the conversion efficiency in this way may not be possible.